David Liddell-Grainger

 David Ian Liddell-Grainger (26 January 1930 – 12 March 2007) of Ayton Castle, in Berwickshire, was a prominent freemason who served as Grand Master Mason of the Grand Lodge of Scotland from 1969 until 1974.
 In 1955 he was created an Officer of St John of Jerusalem and in 1974 a Knight of St John of Jerusalem and served in the Royal Company of Archers between 1955 and 1983.
 He was a member of Berwickshire County Council from 1958 to 1973 and was a Deputy Lieutenant of Berwickshire between 1963 and 1985.
 Much of his family's wealth derived from his great-great grandfather Richard Grainger (1797-1861) “visionary and builder” the creator of much of the present centre of the City of Newcastle, “the prime mover behind one of the most significant exercises in urban planning in the middle decades of the 19th century and a builder and speculator unparalleled in the region”.
-He married Anne Mary Sibylla Abel Smith, a third cousin of Queen Elizabeth II.
+He married Anne Mary Sibylla Abel Smith, a descendant of Queen Victoria and third cousin of Queen Elizabeth II.
+Among their children was Ian Liddell-Grainger, who became a Conservative Party Member of Parliament (MP).